Jack’s programs provide an uplifting experience that leaves everyone – young and old – with a smile through both his music and spirit…

 For seniors, the program may involve a solo performance and/or a songwriting workshop or walking around the home and visiting those who are bed ridden and singing a song or two for them bedside.

-Many of Jack’s workshops and residencies incorporate performance – either as an ensemble (Jack and the students together) or with Jack as an individual.
-Jack enjoys performing at summer camps, campgrounds, theaters, festivals, restaurants & pubs, coffee shops, music series, pool parties, campfire sing-a-longs, backyard bonfires, etc.
+Many of Jack’s workshops and residencies incorporate performance – either as an ensemble (Jack and the students together) or with his brother Mikey D as the Tick Brothers.
+The Tick Brothers enjoy performing at summer camps, campgrounds, theaters, festivals, restaurants & pubs, coffee shops, music series, pool parties, campfire sing-a-longs, backyard bonfires, etc.

-Jack’s solo performances are highly interactive, acoustic and intimate with a selection of “Rivergrass” originals and familiar covers.
-Jack also has many scheduled performances throughout the northeast with The Zucchini Brothers.
-Check the News page for a performance near you…or go to the Booking page to find out how you can contact Jack directly for future events.
+The Tick Brothers’ performances are highly interactive, acoustic/electric and intimate with a selection of “Rivergrass” originals and familiar covers.
+The Tick Brothers have many scheduled performances throughout the northeast in all different types of venues.
+Check the News page for a performance near you…or go to the Booking page to find out how you can contact them directly for future events.